 Ideally, very little data is written to a container's writable layer, and you use Docker volumes to write data.
 However, some workloads require you to be able to write to the container's writable layer.
 This is where storage drivers come in.

-If multiple storage drivers are supported in your kernel, Docker has a prioritized list of which storage driver to use if no storage driver is explicitly configured, assuming that the storage driver meets the prerequisites, and automatically selects a compatible storage driver.
+The Docker Engine has a prioritized list of which storage driver to use if no storage driver is explicitly configured, assuming that the storage driver meets the prerequisites, and automatically selects a compatible storage driver.
 You can see the order in the source code for Docker Engine 24.0.0open_in_new.

 Some storage drivers require you to use a specific format for the backing filesystem.
 If you have external requirements to use a specific backing filesystem, this may limit your choices.
 See Supported backing filesystems.